Protocols

 heat-default | Starting temperature: cold, warm, or hot |

-breadcrumb | One sentence shown when protocol is warm |
+description | One sentence shown when protocol is warm (this is ALL the agent sees at warm temperature) |

 Optional fields: